• Skip to primary navigation

 • Whisk together the gluten-free flour, cornmeal, sugar, baking powder, and spices in a bowl.

-• Melt the butter and then add it along with corn, sour cream, and eggs to the bowl of the dry ingredients.
+• Melt the butter and then add it along with corn, creamed corn, sour cream, and eggs to the bowl of the dry ingredients.

 1 Can Cream-style Corn, 1 Can Regular Corn, 1 Cup Sour Cream, ½ Cup Butter, 3 Large Eggs

-• Mix it all together until there are no visible dry ingedients.
+• Mix it all together until there are no visible dry ingredients.

 • Transfer the corn casserole mix to a lightly greased 8x8 baking dish and pop it in the oven.